-In this course, students will analyze theoretical concepts and fundamentals of strategic management different organizations. in Additionally, they will analyze three main areas: strategic management models. strategy formulation, and the roles related to strategic management.
+In this course, students will analyze theoretical concepts and fundamentals of strategic management different organizations. in Additionally, they will analyze three main areas: management models. formulation, and the roles related to strategic management.
 They will also analyze the management and administration of strategies in organizations.